DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 ## Overview

-* A [basic PI-control algorithmn](/link) written in C is compiled and executed on Neorv32, resembling a safety-critical task.
+* A [basic PI-control algorithmn](/link) written in C is compiled and executed on Neorv32, resembling a safety-critical motor control task.
-* The user can contriol the speed and direction of the motor while injecting faults into the program counter register of Neorv32 where control flow errors might manifest.
+* The user can control the speed and direction of the motor while injecting faults into the program counter register of Neorv32 where control flow errors might manifest.
 * The smart watchdog monitors each instruction executed by Neorv32 and classifies accordingly, i.e. normal execution or control flow error detected.

 ## Hardware Setup